bitbound/InstaTech_Client/README.md

 # InstaTech Client

+## InstaTech has been discontinued.
+Please see the new project, Remotely, at https://github.com/jay-rad/remotely.

 A screen sharing client (WPF and cross-platform) that runs on its accompanying ASP.NET server.

 Server Repo: https://github.com/Jay-Rad/InstaTech_Server